MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-define-an-account-schedule-extension.md

 ---
-    title: How to: Define an Account Schedule Extension | Microsoft Docs
+    title: How to Define an Account Schedule Extension | Microsoft Docs
     description: [!INCLUDE[d365fin](../../includes/d365fin_md.md)] enables you to define an extension for an account schedule line.
 Extensions are useful if you want to filter the data of your general ledger accounts.
     services: project-madeira
     documentationcenter: ''